 15. Customized and DIY Décor

-2025 is all about personalization.
+2026 is all about personalization.
 Homeowners are swarming into DIY projects, from painted murals to handcrafted shelving units.
 Custom furniture, monogrammed fabrics, and personalized cabinetwork are coming into style through 3D printing of designs and local workmanship.
-The objective is to decorate every room in the image of its owner’s personality.
+The objective is to decorate every room in the image of the owner’s personality.
 The thing is, thanks to online lessons and social media, a home FPD is supporting the craft and decor revolution.

-16. Blending Cultures´ Décor
+16. Blending Cultures Décor

 Great fusion works of decoration arise from influences that may be global; various styles from diverse cultures are blended.
-Moroccan tiles, Indian embroidery, African masks, and European antique pieces give way to the birth of a new globally minded home.
+Moroccan tiles, Indian embroidery, African masks, and European antique pieces give way to the birth of a new, globally minded home.
 This lends an approach to appreciating diversity while enriching the design.

 17. Color Blocking and Contrasts